Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

 - Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.

-- He's attempted 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.
+- He's knocked down 1.7 threes per game, or 11.9% of his team's makes from beyond the arc this season.

-- Vincent's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Allowing 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA on defense.

-- Defensively, the Knicks are ranked 12th in the league, giving up 113.1 points per game.
+- On the glass, the Knicks are ranked seventh in the league, giving up 42 rebounds per game.

-- Giving up 42 rebounds per game, the Knicks are the seventh-ranked squad in the league.

 Gabe Vincent vs. the Knicks